toitoi-co/toitoi-admin/docs/api-docs.md

 * any -> __401__: The user is not authenticated, but the endpoint requires authentication.
 * any -> __403__: The user is authenticated, but the ACL does not allow them the requested access to this endpoint.
 * any -> __404__: The given route or object was not found.
+* DELETE -> __409__: Deletion failed because the object already doesn't exist anymore.
+The conditions under which this error can occur are currently unclear, as this was not documented in the previous version of this codebase, but it may be related to a race condition.
 * POST/PUT -> __422__: One or more fields failed the validation rules.
 The error response m ay contain an `errors` property with more details, formatted like the output of `checkit`'s `checkit.error#errors` property.

 # Models